Are you selling securities or joint ventures?

 To maintain a defensible joint venture, all parties must have an active management role in the common project or company.
 This role must be more than just a right to vote; each should have an actual defined scope of work, and you should be able to demonstrate that they actually did it.
 Calling someone a joint venture partner and then treating that person as a passive investor is no defense, as it is not what you say, but rather how you run the company that will determine whether you have sold securities or joint ventures.
 If your investors rely on you to make the profits, it’s a security.
 If you are not sure whether you are selling securities or joint ventures, you should consult a qualified securities attorney and figure it out.
 It’s better to be safe than sorry.

 NOTE: This information is of a general, educational nature and may not be construed as legal advice pertaining to your specific offering, exemption or situation.
 Any such advice must be sought from your own attorney pursuant to an attorney-client relationship, after consideration of your specific facts or questions.
 At Syndication Attorneys, PLLC, we will be happy to discuss your investing goals with you.
-You can schedule a free, 30-minute consultation by clicking this link.
+You can schedule a free, 30-minute consultation by clicking here..